Computable analysis on the space of marked groups: Introduction

-This result is easy and elementary, and in fact one can find in the literature results that are obtained by ``manual'' applications of this lemma to different effectively converging sequences.
+This result is elementary, and in fact one can find in the literature results that are obtained by ``manual'' applications of this lemma to different effectively converging sequences.
 See for instance \cite{McCool_1970} and \cite{Lockhart1981}.

 Markov's Lemma is our main tool to study decidability on the space of marked groups.
-We now describe some of its uses.